 Microsoft Edge (and upstream Chrome) is available in four different Channels: Stable, Beta, Dev, and Canary.
 The vast majority of Edge users run on the Stable Channel, but the three pre-Stable channels can be downloaded easily from microsoftedgeinsider.com.
 You can keep them around for testing if you like, or join the cool kids and set one as your “daily driver” default browser.

-The Stable channel receives a major update every four weeks, Beta more often than that, Dev aims for one update per week, and Canary aims for one update per day.
+The Stable channel receives a major update every four weeks (Official Docs), Beta channel more often than that (irregularly), Dev channel aims for one update per week, and Canary channel aims for one update per day.

 Similarly, some Edge features are delivered via components, and those can be updated for any channel at any time.